CSEANZ/Sesame/README.md

 ### Enrolment

 Before a user may authenticate with the system by using their voice they must enrol.
+Enrolment is performed from a PC in any environnement (i.e without personal protective equipment - like an office).

-This involves logging in to [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) and saving the details of the login (refresh token, user claims) for later.
+Enrolment involves logging in to [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) and saving the details of the login (refresh token, user claims) for later.
 It does not save any further access tokens or otherwise that could be used to access downstream services such as the Microsoft Graph.

 Once the user has been logged in to AAD they are asked to enrol for voice identification.
-This process involves selecting a pre-generated
+This process involves selecting a pre-generated phrase and repeating it a number of times.

+Once successful the user is presented with a unique PIN which can be later used to help identify them.

+### Verification

+As mentioned this system may be suited to a range of scenarios, but in this case the example is a bot that is being used in an environment where the user cannot type or be identified using their face.
+The user must authenticate and commuicate with the bot using only their voice.

 ### A note about security